-Unless otherwise noted below, all submissions to firstname.lastname@example.org.
+Unless otherwise noted below, all submissions should be sent to firstname.lastname@example.org.

 We are not a paying market.
 We do count as a legitimate e-publishing credit on a writing resume.
 Items published in the Piker Press are considered officially published and may not be submitted elsewhere in the e- or print industry as a previously unpublished work.
 By submitting an item for publication in the Press, you are offering the Press one time electronic rights to publication.
 The author retains all other rights and we wholly support an author who desires to publish pieces submitted to us in other e- or print venues.
 It is standard for us to also ask for the rights to maintain an article in our e-database and archive.
 We have no problem removing items per an author's request.

-Manuscripts and poems should be sent in MS Word compatible format, .rtf or .txt
+Manuscripts and poems should be sent in MS Word compatible format, that is, .doc, .docx, .rtf or .txt

-Photographs, comics, and artwork should be sent in .jpg or .gif format
+Photographs, comics, and artwork should be sent in .jpg format.

 We are currently accepting serial fiction in the 10,000-50,000 word range.